Images Index> Matlock Bath, 20th and 21st Century Images> This page

 "From the time they arrived until going away there was no pleasure to be found such as that for which the excursionist came.
 Lord John Sanger's circus occupied a site in one of Mr Ward's fields.
 People went there to obtain shelter from the wet and cold.
 The day passed, over with lamentation from the tripper because the uncomfortable condition he was in, and from the caterer through the store of food remaining on his hands"[9].

-Parade through Alfreton's Cattle Market.
+Sanger's Circus Procession through Alfreton's Cattle Market.

-There is a similar photograph, undoubtedly taken just a few minutes beforehand
+That picture was undoubtedly taken just a few minutes beforehand

-as it shows the same onlookers, in a book about Alfreton.
+as it shows the same onlookers.

-1. Original photograph of Sanger's Circus in Matlock Bath in the collection of and provided by and © Ken Smith.
+1. Original photograph of Sanger's Circus in Matlock Bath.
+In the collection of and provided by and © Ken Smith.

 Top image scanned for this website and information researched, written by and © Ann Andrews.